ppy/osu-wiki/wiki/Interface/en.md

 ![](img/Soloplay9.jpg "Possible commands for a beatmap")

-Click the `Beatmap Options` button, press `F3` or right-click yuor mouse while hovering over te beatmap to call up the **Beatmap Options Menu for options on the currently selected beatmap**.
+Click the `Beatmap Options` button, press `F3` or right-click your mouse while hovering over te beatmap to call up the **Beatmap Options Menu for options on the currently selected beatmap**.

 - Press `1` or click the `Manage Collections` button to bring up the Collections screen - here, you can manage pre-existing collections, as well as add or remove the currently selected beatmap or mapset to or from a collection.
 - Press `2` or click `Delete...` to delete the \[1\] currently selected mapset, \[2\] delete the currently selected beatmap, or \[3\] delete all beatmaps.
-The last option is a joke; clicking it will cause the game to notify you that you can't delete all of your beatmaps at once.
+The last option used to be a joke; clicking it would cause the game to notify you that you can't delete all of your beatmaps at once.
   - Note that deleted beatmaps are moved to the Recycle Bin.
 - Press `3` or click `Remove from Unplayed` to mark an unplayed beatmap as played (that is, change its box colour from pink to orange).
 - Press `4` or click `Clear local scores` to delete all records of the scores you have achieved in this beatmap.